 Launched in 2012, Berlin-based Little Sun started by making solar-powered lamps.
 Designed with the African regions they were created for, their shape was inspired by the Ethiopian meskel flower – a national symbol of positivity and beauty.
 The tiny recyclable ABS plastic solar-powered LED lights are composed of a single monocrystalline solar cell that requires only four hours of sunshine to produce five hours of reading light.

 Using Little Sun lamps instead of kerosene drastically lowers CO2 emissions as well as saving income.
 The LED light aids cooking, eating, reading and learning, but it is also for earning: “One part of the artwork is the lamp and the activities it enables,” Eliasson explains.
 “The other is the successful distribution of Little Sun in off-grid communities, its journey from production to usage.”
 To strengthen off-grid communities from the inside out, Little Sun trains young local entrepreneurs to become sales agents and power their small businesses with their profits.
-They have distributed over 450,000 lamps worldwide.
+They have distributed one million lamps worldwide.

 Little Sun are currently finishing development on a solar-powered charger, which will have a solar panel that’s big enough to power a smartphone with one day of sunlight.
 “Supplying energy for mobile phones has a huge impact on communication and access to information – and changes the way people handle their daily lives in many parts of Africa,” says Little Sun’s Rabea Koss.
 “In some rural areas, people have to walk half a day to get to a place where they can charge their phones.